atchopba/epidemic-notifier/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-- Rename the config-template.py file to config.py
+- Rename "init.env" to ".env"
-- Put the right parameters in the config.py file
+- Edit ".env" file and put the right values.
+- Account to log in: medec1 / medec1

 Log on to [Gmail](http://www.gmail.com) and activate the option ["Less secure access to applications" ]( https://myaccount.google.com/lesssecureapps ).